cloudControl/documentation/Guides/NodeJS/AWS S3.md

 This guide shows how to integrate Amazon S3 with your Node.js app.

 ## Amazon S3 SDK
-For Node you can choose between different SDKs for Amazon S3:
+For Node.js you can choose between different SDKs for Amazon S3:
 * [Amazon S3]
 * [Fog]
 * [Knox S3]